Permanent impairment payments under the MRCA

 - the date your impairment is considered to have reached 80 or more impairment points

-- if you have a single service-related condition that resulted in you reaching 80 impairment points, the date you lodged your claim for us to determine it as service related (i.e. the date of your liability claim)
+- if you have a single service-related condition that resulted in you reaching 80 impairment points, the date you lodged your liability claim

 - if more than one condition resulted in you reaching 80 impairment points, the date you lodged your most recent liability claim for one of those conditions.